Feligomez/AcademIEx/README.md

 ## Notes

+— When asked for a digit (age, marks, goals), please input the nearest integer to the correct value — the system is not acquainted with decimals and will throw an exception.
 - The app uses a basic priority scoring system to recommend courses, and the study schedule generation follows a simple greedy approach.
 - Expected formats are assumed to be followed.
 Error handling for unexpected inputs is not implemented — exceptions are not accounted for.